Qatar Airways says Airbus spat risks 'industrial repercusssions'

-ST PETERSBURG, Russia (Reuters) - The head of Qatar Airways on Thursday urged the board of Airbus to intervene in a dispute between the two companies, telling Reuters that failure to find a solution would risk “industrial repercussions” for the European planemaker.
+The head of Qatar Airways on Thursday urged the board of Airbus (AIR.PA) to intervene in a dispute between the two companies, telling Reuters that failure to find a solution would risk "industrial repercussions" for the European planemaker.

 An Airbus spokesman said the planemaker regularly held talks with its customers and that these remained confidential.